Mulholland Drive

 Advertising

 While commuting is a ceaseless source of frustration, a scenic drive can also be one of the most freeing and picturesque things to do in L.A.
-We’ve all stared up at the palm trees along Sunset Boulevard or the Art Deco buildings on Wilshire Boulevard and taken a second to appreciate just how lovely L.A. can be—at least we hope you have.
+I know that I’ve certainly stared up at the palm trees along Sunset Boulevard or the Art Deco buildings on Wilshire Boulevard and taken a second to appreciate just how lovely L.A. can look at street level.

 These scenic drives below—through mountain ranges and along beaches in L.A.—flaunt more than just run-of-the-mill flora and architecture.
-Fill up the tank or charge up the car, wait out rush hour and start planning to pilot your way through these seven scenic drives in Los Angeles.
+These are the sort of drives that are worth wandering a few miles out of the for; in particular when I have out-of-town friends visiting, these routes are pretty easy-to-plan ways to impress first-timers and repeat visitors alike.
+So fill up the tank or charge up the car, wait out rush hour and start planning to pilot your way through these seven scenic drives in Los Angeles.

 Looking to tack on a few extra miles to your drive?
 Try one of these day trips from L.A.